NeuroTechX/ntx_slack_archive/general.md

  >All this to say it is a concern across the board, and needs to be addressed.
 Looking forward to reading this tonight!

+11/9/2017 5:23 PM

+ **davidevaleriani** :

+ >very interesting article, thanks for sharing it sydneyneurotechx